Kong/docs.konghq.com/app/deck/manage-gateway/diff.md

 title: diff
 ---

-The `deck gateway diff` shows the differences between your live {{ site.base_gateway }} configuration and the state file provided.
+The `deck gateway diff` command shows the differences between your live {{ site.base_gateway }} configuration and the state file provided.

 `deck gateway diff` is typically used to preview upcoming changes, or to detect unexpected changes in the live system.